In 1652 the first coffee house in London was opened on St Michael’s Alley, off Cornhill, set within a warren of medieval streets.

 There is evidence that he intended to open another coffee house in a permanent establishment on Cornhill, “adjacent Newman’s Court,” but all historical record of Pasqua Rosee ceases from 1658.
 His intended Cornhill location is now, ironically, a Starbucks.
 And in another twist of coffee-related fate, the location of the house Rosee shared with Mr. Edwards, at 38 Walbrook, is also now occupied by Starbucks.

-The site of Rosee's original coffee house was re-built after the great fire of London in 1666 and re-opened by another proprietor as the Jamaica Coffee House.
-Re-built again in the 19th Century, it continues serving drinks to this day under the name of the Jamaica Wine House.
+The site of Rosee’s original coffee house was re-built after the great fire of London in 1666 and re-opened by another proprietor as the Jamaica Coffee House.
+Re-built again in the 19th Century, it continues serving drinks under the name of the Jamaica Wine House.

 Know Before You Go